🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 Money purchase pension plans are a type of defined contribution plan.
 That means they don’t guarantee a set benefit amount at retirement.
 Instead, these retirement plans allow employers and/or employees to contribute money up to annual contribution limits.

-Like other retirement accounts, participants can make withdrawals when they reach their retirement age.
+Like other retirement accounts, participants can make withdrawals when they reach their retirement age, which can be an important part of their retirement planning.
 In the meantime, the account value can increase or decrease based on investment gains or losses.

 Money purchase pension plans require the employer to make predetermined fixed contributions to the plan on behalf of all eligible employees.
 The company must make these contributions on an annual basis as long as the plan is maintained.

 Contributions to a money purchase plan grow on a tax-deferred basis.
-Employees do not have to make contributions to the plan, but it may allow them to do so.
-The IRS does allow for loans from money purchase plans but it does not permit in-service withdrawals.
+Employees do not have to make contributions to the plan, but they can choose to do so.

 What Are the Money Purchase Pension Plan Contribution Limits?

 Annual money purchase plan contribution limits are similar to SEP IRA contribution limits.
-For 2022, the maximum contribution allowed is the lesser of:
+For 2025, the maximum contribution amount allowed is the lesser of:

 • 25% of the employee’s compensation, OR

 The IRS routinely adjusts the contribution limits for money purchase pension plans and other qualified retirement accounts based on inflation.
-The amount of money an employee will have in their money purchase plan upon retirement depends on the amount that their employer contributed on their behalf, the amount the employee contributed, and how their investments performed during their working years.
-Your account balance may be one factor in determining when you’re able to retire.
+The amount of money an employee will have in their money purchase plan upon retirement depends on the amount that their employer contributed on their behalf, the amount the employee contributed, and how their investments performed.
+Your account balance may be one factor in determining when you can retire.

-Rules for money purchase plan distributions are the same as other qualified plans, in that you can begin withdrawing money penalty-free starting at age 59 ½.
-If you take out money before that, you may owe an early withdrawal penalty of 10.
+Rules for money purchase plan distributions are the same as other qualified plans — you can begin withdrawing money penalty-free starting at age 59 ½.
+If you take out money before that, you may owe an early withdrawal penalty.

 Like a pension plan, money purchase pension plans must offer the option to receive distributions as a lifetime annuity.
 Money purchase plans can also offer other distribution options, including a lump sum.
 Participants do not pay taxes on their accounts until they begin making withdrawals.